johnlivingprooff/monty/README.md

 opcode_mul - multiplies the second top element of the stack

 opcode_div - divides the second top element of the stack

+opcode_mod - computes the rest of the division